By Karen Kane

 By Cynthia Leitich Smith

 In children’s-YA writing, maintaining an active publishing career is arguably an even bigger challenge than breaking into the field.
 Reflecting on your personal journey, what bumps did you encounter and how have you managed to defy the odds to achieve continued success?

 It feels to me as if my publishing journey has been nothing but bumpy—and of course all the bumps and bangs and bruises have stabbed my writer’s heart over and over.

-	Continue Reading Survivors: Jane Kurtz on Thriving as a Long-Time, Actively Publishing Children’s-YA Author »
+Continue Reading Career Achievers: Jane Kurtz on Thriving as a Long-Time, Actively Publishing Children’s-YA Author »

 By Cate Berry

 Looking back on your undergraduate years, do you have remorse?
 What got away?

 Mine is easy.
 I regret not spending a semester abroad.